 One of the more dangerous mistakes exercise physiologist Pete McCall, CSCS, host of the All About Fitness Podcast, sees new lifters make is not only lifting the same weight every day but lifting the same heavy weight every time.
 More specifically, lifting the heavy weight just once.

 Similar to a PB (personal best) or PR (personal record), a one-rep max is a weight you can only lift for a single repetition.
-A true one-rep max is extremely exhausting and requires that every single fiber in your muscle work together to help you complete the movement, McCall says.
+A true one-rep max is extremely exhausting and requires that every single fiber in your muscle works together to help you complete the movement, McCall says.
 The result?
 Greater muscle-breakdown than lifting at a lower weight.

 "Whether you do it every day or once a week, regularly building to a one-rep max dangerously overloads your muscles, he says.
 Beyond being less effective than a progressive overload approach, it's actually dangerous.
-"Your risk of injuring yourself is so freaking high if you're doing a one-rep max every day you hit the gym," he says.
+"Your risk of injuring yourself is so high if you're doing a one-rep max every day you hit the gym," he says.